Ruud Vormer: Zulte Waregem

 On 3 January 2023, Vormer officially joined fellow Belgian side Zulte Waregem on a loan until the end of the season, with the deal set to become permanent once his contract with Club Brugge would expire.
+As Zulte Waregem relegated at the end of that season, Vormer was a free agent.
+Despite him having indicated upon his initial arrival that he would not stay with the club in case of relegation, Zulte Waregem was able to convince Vormer of signing a two-year deal on 30 May 2023.
+Despite this, Vormer announced his retirement a year later in 2024.

 International career

 Vormer made his debut for the Netherlands national team in a 1–1 draw with Slovakia on 31 May 2018, coming on at half-time for Donny van de Beek.